What is a Leveraged Buyout (LBO)? How Does it Work?

 b) SBA-backed loans

-An SBA-backed loan is the most effective way to finance an acquisition under 5 million dollars.
-These loans are offered by lenders that have SBA backing and incentives to provide financing to small companies.
-SBA-backed loans have attractive terms, flexible collateral provisions, and more flexible credit requirements than conventional loans.
-They are a common tool to finance small leveraged buyouts.
+In our experience, an SBA-backed loan is the most effective way to finance an acquisition under 5 million dollars.
+These loans are offered by lenders with SBA backing and incentives to finance small companies.

 c) Conventional loans